amasoft-dr/cabinets.js/README.md

-## Cabinets.js A Simple State Management Libary
+## Cabinets.js A Simple State Management Library for JS
-Cabinets is global state management library, it is not tied to any library or framework.
+Cabinets.js is a global state management library, it is not tied to any library or framework.
 It is simple to use but yet powerful.

 ### To do List in Vanilla JS
 To do...

 ### It is designed to be simple

-In contrast with others state management libraries, it is desgined to be simple to use, it is intuitive, you don't even need to read the whole documentation to get your app up and running with Cabinets.js
+In contrast with other state management libraries, it is designed to be simple to use, it is intuitive, you don't even need to read the whole documentation to get your app up and running with Cabinets.js

 ### It is not tied to any UI library

 It is not tied to any UI library like React or Vue, you can use it with plain-old-vanilla Javascript, and will work.
-However, we have a Cabinets-react.js which makes simple the integration with React.js.
-Please check **[Cabinets-reac.js](https://github.com/amasoft-dr/cabinets-react.js)** to check this project.
+However, we have cabinets-react.js which makes simple integration with React.js.
+Please check **[Cabinets-react.js](https://github.com/amasoft-dr/cabinets-react.js)** to check this project.

 ### It does not have dependencies